Type your paragraph here.

 A: Phase Two (blue dashed line) at this time is planned to travel eastward from Springhill using Campbell Road to Reeves Road and then a short distance on MDT and Montana Rail Link easement to the Cherry River Fishing Access.
 At that point pedestrians and cyclists can access the Main Street to the Mountains System.
 Cost has not been determined at this time.

-Once Phase One and Two are connected Cyclists can travel all the way from Bozeman to Jackrabbit via Valley Center.
-This of course is not the most direct route to Belgrade, so Phase 3 and 4 are in the planning stages now.
+Once Phase One and Two are connected Cyclists can travel all the way from Bozeman "M" to Jackrabbit via Valley Center.

 Q: Can Phase One and Two be done together?
 What will it accomplish?

 A: Yes!
-Currently, we are applying to the City for Trails, Open Space and Parks funds to build these two sections of the pathway.
+We won a grant from the City of Bozeman for Trails, Open Space and Parks funds to build these two sections of the pathway and make it a City project.
 Once completed they will link together Mainstreet to the Mountains trails and the M all the way to Valley Center Pathway, the Triangle, and Jackrabbit Road.
 That's over 100 miles of safer riding and walking.

 Q: Tell us about Phase Three and Four.